 These suggestions also works for grief, and heartbreak.

 Suicidal thoughts are never normal.
 Depression can be painful.
 Seek professional help if suicidal thoughts become part of the situation.
 Keep in mind that prescription antidepressants can all cause depression to deepen, triggering suicidal thoughts and actions in previously non-suicidal people.
 Keep careful tabs on any loved ones started on antidepressants.

 1. No alcohol.
 Zilch.
 Alcohol is a depressant.
 You will feel depressed for several days after one glass.
 It's not worth it.
 Right now concentrate on getting better.

 2. Give yourself a time limit to sulk, if needed, but give it a time frame.
-First day you might give yourself the whole weekend.
-Second, might be 24 hours.
-Third might be 10 minutes.
+The first day you might give yourself the whole weekend.
+The second day, you might need 24 hours.
+The third day might be 10 minutes.
 Try and reduce each pity party, and don't allow yourself a minute later.
 Get up and get moving after PRE-DETERMINED time is up.